JohnKimaiyo/Qatar-Airways-Cargo-Analytics-Project/README.md

- Importance of Performing This Analysis
+ Importance of Performing This Prediction Analysis

 1.Resource Optimization (Capacity Planning)